chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 ethnicity\_ontology\_term\_id|HANCESTRO term, "na" if non-human development\_stage\_ontology\_term\_id|HsapDv term if human, child of EFO:0000399 otherwise

-The `tissue_ontology_term_id` field must be appended with " (cell culture)" or " (organoid)" if appropriate.

 cellxgene requires ontology terms to enable search, comparison, and integration of data.
 When no appropriate ontology value is available, then the most precise accurate term MUST be used.
 For example if the `cell_type` field describes a relay interneuron, but the most specific available term in the CL ontology is CL:0000099 ("Interneuron"), then the interneuron term can be used to fulfill this requirement, and ensures that users searching for "neuron" are able to find these data.
-Users will still be able to access any additional more specific cell type annotations that have been submitted with the data (but aren't required by the schema).
+Users will still be able to access more specific cell type annotations that have been submitted with the data (but aren't required by the schema).

 Ontology terms MUST use [OBO-format ID](http://www.obofoundry.org/id-policy.html), meaning they are a CURIE